Revolution (TV series): Critical response

-The first season had Metacritic score of 64 out of 100 based on 32 reviews, indicating generally positive reviews.
+The first season holds a 55% "Rotten" score on review aggregator Rotten Tomatoes, based on 55 reviews with an average rating of 6.3/10.
+The website's critics consensus reads, "Revolution could work harder to be more realistic and relevant, but it still manages to intrigue with suspense, mystery, and good old-fashioned action."
+Metacritic, which uses a weighted average, gave the season a score of 64 out of 100 based on 32 reviews, indicating "generally favorable" reviews.
 Glen Garvin of The Miami Herald described the show as "big, bold and brassy adventure, a cowboys-and-Indians story for end times".
 Dorothy Rabinowitz of The Wall Street Journal praised the production quality of the pilot: "If the quality of this one, so irresistible in its vitality and suspense, does fail to hold up, its creators will have delivered, at the least, one remarkably fine hour."
 Ed Bark observed that the show "has the overall look and feel of a big budget feature, delivers some consistently terrific action scenes".
 Some have compared the show to Dies the Fire, The Hunger Games, and Lost.

 Verne Gay of Newsday, however, gave the premiere a negative review: "There's an almost overwhelming been-there-seen-that feel to the pilot, which doesn't really offer any suggestion of 'well, you haven't seen this.'"

 The second season received more positive reviews.
-The review aggregator website Rotten Tomatoes reported a 78% approval rating with an average rating of 7.8/10, based on 9 reviews.
+Rotten Tomatoes reported a 79% approval rating with an average rating of 7.8/10, based on 14 reviews.
+The website's critics consensus reads, "Revolution's second season offers a welcome course correction from its uneven predecessor, adding new narrative wrinkles while refocusing on the show's stronger elements."